 - Frequently Asked Questions for Clubs

 - Frequently Asked Questions for Parents

 - Beach Wheelchair Guidelines

 Aboriginal & Torres Strait Islanders’

 SLSA is committed to greater promotion and opportunities for Aboriginal and Torres Strait Islander peoples within Surf Life Saving.

 An Acknowledgement of Country is an opportunity for anyone to show respect for Traditional Owners and the continuing connection of Aboriginal and Torres Strait Islander peoples to Country.
 It can be given by both non-Indigenous people and Aboriginal and Torres Strait Islander people.
-More information and a sample statement can be found on the Reconciliation Australia website, and the SLSNSW Acknowledgement of Country video can be found on our YouTube Channel.
+This differs to a Welcome to Country which is only delivered by traditional owners.

-View the NSW Club Listing Map which outlines the Traditional Nation and People of the land on which our Surf Life Saving Clubs are located.
-This information can be used in conjunction with the acknowledgment of country above.
+The NSW Club Listing Map outlines the Traditional Nation of the land on which our Surf Life Saving Clubs are located.

 Surf Life Saving NSW has a diverse and multicultural membership, and there are a number of resources to support clubs in strengthening their links to local communities.